HenryLodge/OpenVault/README.md

 # OpenVault

-**Command-line encrypted password manager with AES-256-CBC encryption**
+**Secure by design.
+Open by nature.**

-OpenVault is a secure, terminal-based password manager that stores credentials in an encrypted vault file.
-Built in C++20, it demonstrates modern C++ programming concepts including smart pointers, STL algorithms, exception handling, and operator overloading.
+OpenVault is an open-source, encrypted command-line password manager implementing AES-256-CBC encryption, PBKDF2 key derivation, and secure memory management that stores credentials in an encrypted vault file.

 ---